joeviveiros/hugo-northendlab-forestry/content/my-awesome-blog-post-3.md

 author = "Joe Viveiros"
 categories = ["Blockchain"]
 date = 2022-03-28T05:00:00Z
-description = "This is meta description" image = ""
-title = "What Blockchain Is"
-type = "post"
+description = "The best definition for this technology - it is a distributed, decentralised, public ledger. digital information block stored in a database “chain”." image = "" title = "What Blockchain Is" type = "post"